Positive braid knots of maximal topological 4-genus: Positive braids and trees

 \subsection{Trees}

 Let us for a moment consider the case where the linking pattern is a tree.
 There are many brick diagrams that yield the same tree as linking pattern.
 Since closures of positive braids corresponding to different brick diagrams might be equivalent as links in $\mathbf{R}^3$, it is natural to ask whether the plane tree of the linking pattern uniquely determines the positive braid link up to ambient isotopy.
 As we will see in the following remark, this is indeed the case. \begin{rem} \emph{ The fibre surface $\Sigma(\beta)$ of a positive braid $\beta$ retracts to its brick diagram.
-Since for a successive plumbing of positive Hopf bands, the monodromy is conjugate to the product (in the succession of plumbing) of positive Dehn twists along the core curves of the Hopf bands~\cite{St}, the conjugacy class of the monodromy (and therefore also the corresponding fibred link $\widehat\beta$) is completely determined by the plane tree given by the linking pattern of the brick diagram.} \end{rem}
+Since for a successive plumbing of positive Hopf bands, the monodromy is conjugate to the product (in the succession of plumbing) of positive Dehn twists along the core curves of the Hopf bands~\cite{St}, the conjugacy class of the monodromy is completely determined by the plane tree given by the linking pattern of the brick diagram.
+Therefore, also the corresponding fibred link $\widehat\beta$ is determined by the linking pattern of the brick diagram.
+Indeed, the monodromy determines the mapping torus (up to homeomorphism fixing the boundary pointwise) and the fibredness condition dictates how to glue solid tori along the boundary of the mapping torus to obtain $\mathbf{S}^3$ containing a copy of the link $\widehat\beta$. } \end{rem}

 Furthermore, if the linking pattern is a tree, a matrix for the Seifert form of the corresponding fibre surface $\Sigma=\Sigma(\beta)$ is particularly easy to describe: as a basis of $H_1(\Sigma; \mathbf{Z})$ take the core curves $[\alpha_i]$ of the positive Hopf bands corresponding to the bricks.
 A matrix $A$ for the Seifert form is then given by $A_{ii} = 1$ and $A_{ij} =1$ if $i<j$ and the curves $\alpha_i$ and $\alpha_j$ intersect (i.e.~if the corresponding vertices of the linking pattern are connected by an edge).
 All other entries are equal to zero.